tech-otaku/menu-bar-clock/README.md

 Set the date and time format of the menu bar clock from the command line in macOS 11 Big Sur or later.

+Please note, the script simply mimics what can otherwise be achieved by setting the format through System Preferences.
+It is therefore limited to the formats defined by Apple.

 ## Instructions

 1. Download [menu-bar-clock-main.zip](https://github.com/tech-otaku/menu-bar-clock/archive/main.zip)